michaeluno/amazon-auto-links/template/search/readme.txt

 == Change log ==

+= 1.0.7 =
+- Made the description element wrap.

 = 1.0.6 =
 - Tweaked the style of rating images.
 - Tweaked the style of sub-images.